constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 python -m constellation.core.controller --group myLabPlanet
 ```

-To see how many satellites are connected, type
+To following command can be used to see how many satellites are connected:

 ```python
 constellation.satellites